close-icon

 • Further Resources

-Don’t forget you can check your answers on the Maths Wizard Answer tab, but no peeking until you’ve done your best!
+Remember, you can check your answers for this week’s questions on the Maths Wizard Answer tab next week, but use the hints and do your best!

 So if you’re ready, click on my wand for this week’s challenge!